“Therefore let us not sleep, as others do, but let us watch and be sober“

 Spiritual apathy to God’s program for the future will bring spiritual instability.
 The idea of “sober” is to be free from excess and imprudence.
 This well-balanced and self-controlled person is circumspect about God’s viewpoint on life.
 A sober person refrains from carnality.
 When it comes to spiritual things, a believer must be in control of his thought processes and freedom from irrational thinking.
 Self-control is at the core of spiritual strength.
 Christians need to know how to restrain and moderate themselves.

-Christians should never lose sight of God’s prophetic program but should live in the light of the reality of what God is doing in the world.
+Christians should never lose sight of God’s prophetic program but should live in light of the reality of what God is doing in the world.
 Satanic movements and influences do not seduce a sober-oriented believer.

 Spiritual-minded believers maintain a sane viewpoint on life.